elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The dot notation and bracket notation both are used to access the object property values in JavaScript.</div><br />
+  <div><strong>Interview Response:</strong> The dot notation and bracket notation get used to accessing the object property values in JavaScript.</div><br />
-  <div><strong>Technical Response:</strong> The dot notation and bracket notation both are used to access the object properties in JavaScript.
-The dot notation is used mostly as it is easier to read and comprehend and less verbose.
-The main difference between dot notation and bracket notation is that the bracket notation allows us to access object properties using variables.<br />
+  <div><strong>Technical Response:</strong> In JavaScript, the dot notation and bracket notation get used in accessing object attributes.
+The dot notation commonly gets used because it is easier to read and grasp and is less verbose.
+The primary distinction between dot notation and bracket notation is that bracket notation allows us to access object characteristics through variables.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />